KBGG

 KBGG's studios and offices are located in Urbandale.
 The main AM transmitter is located off Fairview Lane in Pleasant Hill.
 KBGG is in the "Expanded Band," one of only a handful of stations at AM 1700.
-It is powered at 10,000 watts by day and 1,000 watts at night, using a non-directional antenna.
+Its power is 10,000 watts by day and 1,000 watts at night, using a non-directional antenna.

-Programming and Personalities
+Programming and personalities

-Several sports talk shows are heard on 1700 The Champ KBGG weekdays: Taz & The Moose, The D.A.
+Several sports talk shows were heard on 1700 The Champ KBGG weekdays: Taz & The Moose, The D.A.
 Show, Jim Rome, The Drive with Wolfgang and Steen, Tiki & Tierney, Bill Reiter and Amy Lawrence.

-KBGG serves as the Des Moines affiliate for the Kansas City Chiefs and the University of Northern Iowa men's basketball and football.
+KBGG served as the Des Moines affiliate for the Kansas City Chiefs and the University of Northern Iowa men's basketball and football.
 KBGG also carries the NFL on Westwood One Sports.

-Other local and regional programming includes:
+Other local and regional programming included: